yugabyte/yugabyte-db/docs/content/preview/deploy/public-clouds/gcp/gcp-deployment-manager.md

     $ gcloud deployment-manager deployments describe <your-deployment-name>
     ```

-The output includes the YugabyteDB Admin URL, JDBC URL, and YSQL, YCQL, and YEDIS connection strings.
+The output includes the YugabyteDB Admin URL, JDBC URL, and YSQL, and YCQL connection strings.
 You can use the YugabyteDB Admin URL to access the Admin portal.